Building Your Information Architecture

 Step 3: Click Edit and give the property a Name or Label.
 Review the other options for the property as explained previously in this chapter, such as “Use as filter” or “Hide label”.

-Step 4: Repeat the above process until you have created all of the Geolocation properties that you want.
+Step 4: Repeat the above process until you have created all of the geolocation properties that you want.

-Step 5: Using the drag and drop function, move the Geolocation properties around so that they are all adjacent to each other on the template.
-In other words, they should not be separated by any other non-Geolocation properties placed between them.
+Step 5: Using the drag and drop function, move the geolocation properties around so that they are all adjacent to each other on the template.
+In other words, they should not be separated by any other non-geolocation properties placed between them.

-When Geolocation properties are ordered one after the other, they will display on one map labeled Combined Geolocations.
+When geolocation properties are ordered one after the other, they will display on one map labeled Combined Geolocations.

 Step 6.
 When you have finished, click Save.